Posted on June 21, 2022

 2- Finding the Balance between Style and Functionally.

-Its easy for us to be drawn to a particular look of a light as its personal taste, but the next thoughts needs to be the technically side of lighting.
+Its easy for us to be drawn to a particular look of a light as its personal taste.
+But the next thoughts needs to be the technical side of lighting.

 – What is the light source?
-LEDs are more energy efficient compared to light bulbs, light bulbs can have a more homely feel compared to LEDs.
+LEDs are more energy-efficient than traditional light bulbs; however, light bulbs can create a warmer, more homely feel in comparison to LEDs.
+Therefore, consider your priorities when choosing the right lighting for your space.

 – Light temperature and colour?
-There colour of light ranges from warm to cool, for living rooms it best to pick a light which is between warm to warm white.
+The colour of light ranges from warm to cool.
+For living rooms it is best to pick a light which is between warm to warm white.
 In technical terms this is between 2700 kelvins to 3000 kelvins.

 3- Add Task Lighting

-Have a look at your room and identity the areas which will need to be well lit.
-It may be a reading nook, a homework space or even part of your sofa where you may enjoy sitting and kitting.
-Pick out practical lights, such as a table lamp or an adjustable spot light.
-Remember the natural light throughout the day changes, your task light may need to adjust with this, a dimmer is great option for task lighting.
+Have a look at your living room and identify the areas which will need to be well lit.
+It may be a reading nook, a homework space or even part of your sofa where you may enjoy sitting and knitting.
+Pick out practical lights, such as a table lamp or an adjustable spotlight, as they provide both functionality and style.
+Additionally, these options allow for focused lighting, making them ideal for reading or creating a cozy atmosphere.
+Remember the natural light throughout the day changes.
+Your task light may need to adjust with this.
+A dimmer is a great option for task lighting.

 4- Add Atmosphere with Accent Lights

-Once you have most of your lighting for your lounge its now time to look for any dark spots which needs softening up, wall lights are great to fill voids or even add a bit of drama with shadows.
-Select lights with will help change the mood of your room, a dimmable floor lamp is an easy choice whereas wall lights can be really effective but not ideal if your not able to wire these in.
+Once you have most of your lighting for your lounge, it is now time to look for any dark spots which need softening up.
+Wall lights are great to fill voids or even add a bit of drama with shadows.
+Select lights which will help change the mood of your living room.
+A dimmable floor lamp is an easy choice; however, wall lights can be highly effective.
+On the other hand, they may not be ideal if wiring them in is not an option.
+Therefore, consider your installation possibilities before making a decision.

 5 – No Such Thing as Too Many Lights

-Don’t worry about over doing the amount of lights in your living area, the more options you have the better.
-Ideally you need to be able to independently turn on each light, this will give you more options to light your room depending on what you need it for at that time.
+Don’t worry about overdoing the amount of lights in your living room area, the more options you have the better.
+Ideally, you need to be able to independently turn on each light.
+This will give you more options to light your living room depending on what you need it for at that time.